salogel42/hackbright-intro-more-lists-and-loops/02-range-and-loops/02-for-loops.md

   1. Write a function called `sum_nums2` that takes one parameter.
 If the parameter is negative, `sum_nums2` should add up all of the numbers from 0 to the negative number and return that sum.
 If the parameter `num` is positive, `sum_nums2` should work the same as `sum_nums` above.<br>
   **Example**: `print sum_nums2(-3)` 	⇒ `-6`
 1. Write a function called `fizz_buzz` that prints the numbers from 1 to 100.
 But for multiples of three print `"Fizz"` instead of the number and for the multiples of five print `"Buzz"`.
 For numbers which are multiples of both three and five print `"FizzBuzz"`.

+*Remember to push your changes when you're done!
+(Hopefully you've already been committing after each exercise!)*